RaunySouza/android-support/README.md

 Similar to android-support-ui, plus helper classes to Android DataBinding.

-Obs.: This library already has dependency of android-support-ui module.

 ## Including in your project

 You need to add JitPack repository into your root project: